corona-warn-app/cwa-app-android/docs/architecture-overview.md

 ## Storage and Encryption

 ### Database
 The [Room Persistence Library](https://developer.android.com/topic/libraries/architecture/room) is used to store Exposure Summaries retrieved from the Exposure Notification API.
 These are used to calculate risks levels in accordance to specifications provided by the Robert Koch-Institut.
-Also we use it as a local persistance library for various complex data structures, e.g. cached date intervals or a map to our downloaded key files.
+Also we use it as a local persistence library for various complex data structures, e.g. cached date intervals or a map to our downloaded key files.
 The Room Library uses SQLite by default.

 [SQLCipher](https://www.zetetic.net/sqlcipher/) is used to encrypt the database.
 Thus a key is initialised for the database access the first time we access it.
 The AppDatabase stores the key inside the shared preferences, which are themselves encrypted and bound to the master key from the android key store.
 On application reset (in the settings), the complete database is reinitialised.
 The password is randomly generated and is not used outside the storage package for accessing the data.